Our jurors and mentors are business leaders– BC venture capitalists, chief executive officers, angel investors, industry experts and academics.

-Mentors answer questions, provide focus, examine the business plan, brainstorm possible partnerships, evaluate milestones, provide relevant contacts, evaluate presentations and advise on incorporation and intellectual property rights.
+How do our mentors help?
+Team mentors answer questions, provide focus, examine the business plan, brainstorm possible partnerships, evaluate milestones, provide relevant contacts, evaluate presentations and advise on incorporation and intellectual property rights.

-See our current mentors.
+Meet our mentors.

 Who can be a mentor?

-Successful technology entrepreneurs, corporate financiers, industry experts and academic professionals who have registered with and been accepted by NVBC organizers.
+Successful technology entrepreneurs, corporate financiers, industry experts and academic professionals who have registered with and have been accepted by NVBC organizers.

 - Previous experience as a technology-entrepreneur who has raised equity financing from arms-length investors;